Introducing Honey Stinger

 The solid texture and chocolate exterior were easy to bite into and soon a nice, natural peanut butter flavour was enriching my taste buds.

 Easy to chew it tasted sweet and I could definitely pick out the subtle, honey undertones.
 Satisfying my appetite, no need to raid the fridge I had got the recovery process off to a good start with the Honey Stinger Milk Chocolate Peanut Butta Bar.

 Ideal for storing in your kit bag for an after race or sportive recovery aid yet just as suitable to be used as an afternoon snack.

-Strawberry waffle sounds like something you have as an after ride treat, well Honey Stinger have made it the perfect on the bike treat!
+Strawberry waffle sounds like something you have as an after ride treat, well Honey Stinger has made it the perfect on the bike treat!

 To test the Honey Stinger Strawberry waffle I set off for a nice 120km ride round the Essex lanes.
 Storage space is always an issue on a long ride and the last thing you want is bulging pockets stuffed to the rafters, it makes it hard to get what you need out and makes for an uncomfortable ride.

 So being thin and light made the waffle perfect to slide into a pocket or bento box.
 Carrying a few of these on a long ride would not take up much room at all, leaving plenty of space for tools, a mobile phone or a rain cape.